 Chickens need 14-16 hours of light per day in order to lay the same as they would in spring, summer, and fall.
 If you want to add this supplement light, make sure you do it gradually and safely.
 A simple 40-watt bulb turned on for an extra 4-5 hours per day will trick your chickens into laying again in the winter.
 The key is to try to mimic nature as much as possible.
 When we lose daylight in the winter it doesn’t happen all at once.
 The days gradually get shorter as time goes on.
 Just the same, you should gradually increase the number of hours you have the light turned on in the winter until you get up to 14-16 hours of light per day.

 If you do choose to add supplemental light to the chicken coop in the winter, you might consider getting a light timer to automatically turn the lights on and off at the appropriate times.
 Timers are very inexpensive and will save you the time it takes to turn lights on and off.
 (As well as the burden of having to remember to do this daily chore.)

 For an in-depth article on all you need to know about supplemental light in the winter, check out this one from The Prairie Homestead!

 Common Chickens in Winter Questions and Answers

 Should I get my chicken a sweater for the winter?

-This one is a resounding NO. Chicken sweaters sure are cute, and even we like to giggle at pictures of chickens sporting adorable knits, but don’t even think about putting your flock in sweaters this winter.
-As we already stated, chickens warm themselves by fluffing up their feathers, and chicken sweaters impede that natural behavior, which will actually result in your chickens being colder than they would be without a sweater.
+This one is a resounding NO. Chicken sweaters sure are cute, and even we like to giggle at pictures of chickens sporting adorable knits.
+But don’t even think about putting your flock in sweaters this winter.
+As we already stated, chickens warm themselves by fluffing up their feathers.
+Chicken sweaters impede that natural behavior.
+The result is your chickens being colder than they would be without a sweater.